-Daniel A. Small is a Partner at Cohen Milstein and Co-Chair of the firm’s Antitrust practice group, a role and honor which he has held on and off since 2008.
+Daniel A. Small is a Partner at Cohen Milstein and the immediate past Co-Chair of the firm’s Antitrust practice group, a role and honor which he has held on and off since 2008.
 He is also a member of the firm’s Executive Committee.

 Mr. Small is widely regarded for his intellectual energy, deeply studying the economic issues underpinning antitrust disputes and developing a sophisticated understanding of how conspiracies and monopolies operate in a range of complex markets – from animation and visual effects workers and computer software and hardware to wild blueberries and hospital nurses – and achieving just compensation for victims and promoting more open markets nationwide.

 Mr. Small has represented plaintiff classes, and defended unions, as lead or co-lead counsel in numerous antitrust cases and obtained settlements and judgments totaling hundreds of millions of dollars.
 He has tried cases to verdict and argued in numerous appellate courts, including the U.S. Supreme Court.

 Currently, Mr. Small is litigating the following notable matters:

 - Sutter Health Antitrust Litigation: Cohen Milstein is part of a small team of firms representing a certified class of self-funded employers and union trust funds against Sutter Health, a large hospital chain in Northern California, for restraining hospital competition through anticompetitive provider agreements.

 - Rotavirus Vaccines Antitrust Litigation: Cohen Milstein developed and filed a proprietary case against Merck & Co., Inc. on behalf of a class of direct purchasers, alleging that Merck engaged in an anticompetitive bundled discount scheme to maintain its monopoly power in the rotavirus vaccines market after entry by GlasxoSmithKline plc.